UIUC-iSchool-DataViz/is445_bcubcg_fall2025/week01/lecture01p1.md

 **be aware**: that we are trying out some "flipped" classes for this semester around the harder assignments so folks can get extra help -- this will happen around Week 6 and the final projects.
 This just means that you are expected to watch the recording *before* the class and then come to the class with questions about the assignment.

-~~Also, I will be out of town during Week 6 so we might move some due dates of assignments around and/or have extra office hours that week with the TA's~~

 ---